 Moliere died in Paris in 1673, shortly after playing the lead in his The Imaginary Invalid.
 The clergy, whom he had offended throughout his career, refused him burial on holy ground.
 The funeral took place at night to avoid scandal; nonetheless, thousands attended a torchlight procession worthy of one of Moliere’s productions.

-Today’s Perverse Verse:
+Today’s Deathless Verse: